Our Community

 Just lovely.
 High ceilings, natural light and ventilation, timber floors, fully equipped, loads of character, great location in Georgetown

 Can I still join?
-I am really keen but your Essentials course has already started.
+The Foundations course has already started.

 Yes.
 If you are keen you can start at any time, and will be charged prorata for the number of weeks remaining.